chinamike65/hugo-tuolesi/content/book2/book2en.md

 Today is about Mandala.

-There are several aspects to Mandala to understand:
+There are several aspects to Mandalas to understand:

-The meaning of Mandala, the Thirty-seven Point Mandala Offering, the merits of Mandala, the seven point Mandala, and how to repair Mandala.
+The meaning of Mandala, the Thirty-seven Point Mandala Offering, the merits of Mandala, the Seven-point Mandala, and how to construct the Mandala.

-The meaning of Mandala
+**The meaning of Mandala**

 The purest, most complete, and most auspicious things in the entire universe are all offered to Buddhas and Bodhisattvas, and they are called Mandalas.

 Mandala is the way of accumulating good fortune, the most excellent method of accumulating good fortune.

-The more Mandala is repaired, the more blessings will grow.
+The more Mandalas are constructed, the more blessings will grow.

 The blessings have grown, and everything is done smoothly, and the wishes are fulfilled, and the practice is very fast.

 If you want to achieve success in your practice, you need to increase blessings, eliminate karmic obstacles, and get the blessing of the Three Jewels of Refuge of the Guru.
 With these conditions, practice can be accomplished.

-Mandalas can be divided into: outer Mandalas, inner Mandalas, mi Mandalas, and emptiness Mandalas.
+Mandalas can be divided into: outer Mandalas, inner Mandalas, secret Mandalas, and emptiness Mandalas.

 We must first understand outer Mandalas, and we must make offerings to outer Mandalas.

 Once you understand the outer Mandalas, and after you become familiar with the offerings, make offerings 100,000 or 200,000 times.
-After you make offerings slowly for a period of time (two or three months), you can pass on the inner Mandalas.
+After you make offerings slowly for a period of time (two or three months), you can move on to the inner Mandalas.

 Outer Mandalas is the foundation.
-If one is unfamiliar with Outer Mandala and lacks this foundation, then it is impossible to understand Nei Mandala.
+If one is unfamiliar with Outer Mandala and lacks this foundation, then it is impossible to understand Inner Mandala.

-Nei Mandala has made offerings for a period of time and can speak of Mi Mandala.
+Inner Mandala has made offerings for a period of time and can speak of Secret Mandala.

-After Mi Mandala has practiced for a few years, one can speak of emptiness Mandala.
+After Secret Mandala has practiced for a few years, one can speak of emptiness Mandala.

 This time we are going to talk about Outer Mandala.